README.1ST

 6. (optionally) The pass through parameter

-The above configured LPSE codes cannot be registered as facet LPSE codes.
+The above LPSE codes can be configured to your specifications and cannot be registered as facet LPSE codes.

 With a LPSE length of 1: